josepedrodiaz/latero/README.md

 ## 📌 License

-Latero is a private / open-source project (to be defined).
+Latero is an open-source project.